urbit/urbit.org-reloaded/content/blog/urbit-is-for-communities.md

 +++
 title = "Urbit is for Communities" date = 2020-03-23
-description = "Urbit is for giving communities the tools to evolve their own environments; for us all to feel a sense of life and self-directedness in the digital world."
+description = "Urbit is for giving communities the tools to shape their own environments; for us all to feel a sense of life and self-directedness in the digital world."
 [extra]
 author = "Galen Wolfe-Pauly"
 ship = "~ravmel-ropdyl"